 - Take your recyclables outside to store such as newspapers, cleaning rags, empty bottles, etc. Some of these items cause toxic fumes even when you can’t smell them.

-- Be careful with humidity levels in your home that may encourage mold growth.
-A humidifier is wonderful to ease congestion but make sure to clean it out frequently.
+- Regulate the humidity levels in your home so mold won’t grow.
+If you feel like you have congestion, use a humidifier but make sure to clean it out frequently.

 - Change the air filter in your air conditioner and heater every 2-3 months.

-- Clean out your vacuum filter bag to avoid getting dust particles in your lungs.
+- Clean out your vacuum filter bag to avoid breathing in excess dust particles.

 - Make sure you have a carbon monoxide monitor installed in your home that’s working.
 Test it regularly.